• Christmas Recipes

 • White Wine.
 When we're talking about a dry white wine, I like to use a sauvignon blanc or pinot grigio.
 I only use wines that I would enjoy drinking.
 If you're not a wine drinker, you can stick to something like Josh, Decoy, or Sea Salt brands.

 • Butter.
-Always use cold butter.
+Always use cold, unsalted butter.
 This will help the milkfats separate slowly into the sauce without breaking the sauce.

 *Please see more notes about ingredients below in the recipe card.